-Recruitment Related Delays: Where additional time is required in order to offer a suitable duration of contract when a vacancy happens towards the end of a grant, the Grant Maintenance Request should include details of the work to be carried out during this period.
+Recruitment Related Delays: Where additional time is required in order to offer a suitable duration of contract when a vacancy happens towards the end of a grant, the request should include details of the work to be carried out during this period.
 For time being requested to cover recruitment or training of a new appointee replacing a post vacated unexpectedly, dates and an explanation must be provided for the individual parts of the extension as to why this is being requested.
 For example:

-"Staff Member left on 01/01/19, recruitment took two months with the new appointee starting on 01/04/19 giving three months of actual vacancy.
+"Staff Member left; recruitment took two months with the new appointee starting after three months of actual vacancy.
 We would like to request an additional two months for training the new appointee, giving an overall extension request of five months".

-General: For absence occurring towards the end of a grant, but where the person is to return to work on the project, a Grant Maintenance Request can be submitted for an extension to cover the time taken to date, with a further request submitted for the remainder when the person returns and the date is known.
+General: For absence occurring towards the end of a grant, but where the person is to return to work on the project, a request can be submitted via the appropriate funding system for an extension to cover the time taken to date, with a further request submitted for the remainder when the person returns, and the date is known.
 This will ensure that the grant does not end before the full length of the absence is known.